alexcolls/calculator3000/README.md

 ```
 yarn
 ```
-\* Make sure to be in the app folder.
+\* Make sure to be in the app/ folder.

 You can use ' npm i ' instead.